Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic >

 Chronic inflammation of the ear canal

-Wounds in the auditory canal area can swell, which in the worst case can lead to serious chronic inflammation of the auditory canal.
+Wounds in the auditory canal area can swelling, which in the worst case can lead to serious chronic inflammation of the auditory canal.

 Get support and advice